 Hi Boone, After out meeting with the Yale team, you mentioned that you knew of several plugins that allowed plugins to be enabled selectively on a MultiSite install.
 Can you let me know which one you think is best and install it if possible?

-#2 Updated by Boone Gorges almost 11 years ago
+#2 Updated by Boone Gorges over 11 years ago

 - Status changed from Assigned to Reporter Feedback